flickchicks/flick-backend/README.md

 `~/.aws/config`:
 ```
 [default]
-region=us-east-1
+region=us-west-1
 ```
-The access key ID and secret access key can be found in the "Security Credentials" section of your AWS account.
+The access key ID and secret access key can be found in the "Security Credentials" section of your AWS account (or, find it pinned in our backend slack channel!)

 # Setup Django
 ```